nicosResearchAndDevelopment/odrl-extension-xauth/README.md

-# xauth, ODRL extension Authentication and Authorization
+# xauth, ODRL extension for Authentication and Authorization

 ---